josephj/fabric-config/my_patterns/refactor_react_component/system.md

   - form: '16px'
 -  `<Box display="flex">` should be `Flex`
 - `export const BankAccountForm` directly instead of placing it at the end.
+- For GraphQL useQuery, refactor to useSuspenseQuery.
+  - Apply this also to the generated query hooks.
+  - Need to remove loading accordingly.
+- No need to rename the `loading` returned by GraphQL hooks (e.g. useMutation) when it's the only occurrence in the component.
+  - When it's not the only occurrence, you need to rename it accordingly (e.g. `isProcessing`, `isLoadingFoo` or `isLoadingBar`) to avoid conflict.
+- Avoid to use nullish coalescing operator unless it's really necessary.
+- For the try-catch error handling, you can refactor the catch part as following when it's applicable.
+  - `catch (error) {
+      notifyException(error)
+    }`
+  - if it's not applicable, you should use the following way for typing
+  - `catch (error) {
+      if (error instanceof Error) {
+        // original error handling if it's applicable }
+    }`

 ## Output

+- Check again, avoid `import` something that is not used in the code.
 - Don't explain anything.
 - Don't put comments in the code unless it's a hack or hard for a human to understand.
 - Ouput the refactored source code directly.
 Don't wrap it in a markdown syntax.